-VIA seeks a part-time Program Director with vision, extensive networks in the Asia-Pacific Region, and training experience to lead programming for students and professionals.
 The Program Director reports directly to and works with the Executive Director to drive the development of VIA’s initiatives and participant experiences in Asia and the US through experiential programs and ongoing community engagement.
-The goal of the position is to provide programmatic content leadership, coordination of participant engagement, and oversight in developing new programs in line with our strategic plan.
+As part of a team, the goal of the position is to provide programmatic content leadership, coordination of participant engagement, and oversight in developing new programs in line with our strategic plan.

 Primary Duties / Responsibilities

 - Maintain a program portfolio, including short-term and exposure programs, workshops, virtual courses, and other forms of engagement.

 - Develop program content and timeline, short-term and long-term program strategies, and objectives for program portfolio that are in line with VIA’s intended learning outcomes, strategic plan, and overall mission.